-- a) Take all necessary steps for prevention, preparedness and mitigation of the disaster. - b) As soon as disaster occurs, inform the Chairman of Disaster Management Group and set the disaster Response Mechanism in motion without any delay. - c) Co-ordinate various government/ non-government agencies for prevention, preparedness and adequate response to the disaster. - d) Update Disaster Management and Contingency Plan from time to time and also take necessary steps for its effective implication in the field.

-- e) To take necessary steps to educate and inform the masses on various issues relating to the disaster. - v) List of Important Telephone Numbers: The directory of important telephone numbers should be updated and kept in the Control Room and also circulated to all concerned in the month of May every year by the Relief Department. - vi) List of NGOs: A list of NGOs along with the telephone numbers who can assist in relief activities will be kept in the EOC & IDRN website by all Collectors.
+- Take all necessary steps for prevention, preparedness and mitigation of the disaster. - As soon as disaster occurs, inform the Chairman of Disaster Management Group and set the disaster Response Mechanism in motion without any delay. - ➤ Co-ordinate various government/ non-government agencies for prevention, preparedness and adequate response to the disaster. - ➤ Update Disaster Management and Contingency Plan from time to time and also take necessary steps for its effective implication in the field. - > To take necessary steps to educate and inform the masses on various issues relating to the disaster. - ➤ List of Important Telephone Numbers: The directory of important telephone number should be updated and kept in the Control Room and also circulated to all concerned in themonth of May every year by the Relief Department. - List of NGOs: A list of NGOs along with the telephone numbers who can assist in relief activities will be kept in the EOC & IDRN website by all Collectors.